tamims-notes/ENG4085---Integrated-System-Design-and-Project-/README.md

 - Operating Costs
 - Salaries

-3. Presentation section for Project Management
 Note : Bill of Materials was provided by Nemish

+**3. Presentation section for Project Management**

 Created the Break-even point graph